-The traditional engineering role that many think of has truly evolved with engineering covering roles from computer programming, robotics, electrical, mechanical to aerospace engineering, scientific modelling the list is endless.
-Technology and engineering go hand in and with the development of technology comes even more engineering opportunities.
+The traditional engineering role that many think of has truly evolved with engineering covering roles from computer programming, robotics, electrical and mechanical to aerospace engineering or scientific modelling, the list is endless.
+Technology and Engineering go hand in hand, with the development of technology comes even more engineering opportunities.

 With the continuation of events such as INWED, organisations such as Women in Engineering, WISE and national conference and award shows that recognise Women in Engineering are all great ways to highlight the industry and are going in the right direction.

-The options available within engineering are vast and versatile and entering a profession where there is currently an expected staff shortages makes the roles even more attractive as the demand to full roles is there.
+The options available within engineering are vast and versatile, plus entering a profession where there are currently staff shortages make the roles even more attractive as the demand to fill roles is high.

-Lets hope this time next year the industry have made waves into increasing the current 12% of women within the sector and events like the INWED continue to flourish and shed light into a truly exciting career.
+Let’s hope this time next year the industry have made waves in increasing the number of women within the sector, and events like the INWED continue to flourish and shed light into a truly exciting career path.